 The Local Habitat Map is a valuable resource for anyone interested in contributing to nature recovery efforts.
 Whether you're a landowner looking to enhance biodiversity on your property, a conservation group planning new projects, or a local planner aiming to integrate nature into future development, this map provides the guidance you need.

-• For Landowners: The map Identifies areas where ecological connections or habitat improvements could be made.
+- For Farmers, landowners and managers: The map Identifies areas where ecological connections or habitat improvements could be made.

-• For Developers and Planners: Integrate the map's guidance into local planning to ensure that future developments contribute to, rather than detract from, local biodiversity goals.
+- For Developers and Planners: Integrate the map's guidance into local planning to ensure that future developments contribute to, rather than detract from, local biodiversity goals.
+They recognise that the areas of mapped measures are of ‘high strategic significance’ in BNG metric (Biodiversity Net Gain).

 Why Is This Important?